- Participation Options (peer-reviewed)

 By popular request, we are offering two format options for submissions — our template or the IEEE proceedings manuscript template:Our format:

 - Manuscript templates for MS Word (US Letter recommended) and LaTeX (bare_conf.tex recommended): https://www.ieee.org/conferences_events/conferences/publishing/templates.html

 Please upload your submission as a PDF to EasyChair, titled as described above: https://easychair.org/conferences/?conf=gateways2017

 On Tuesday evening, we will be hosting a Poster Session (with the Resource Expo and a Reception) that is open to all.
 We invite participants to bring a poster to share their projects, lessons learned, and future plans with colleagues at the event.
 At previous events, these poster sessions have been an excellent way to connect and share ideas.

-To participate in the poster session, please submit a PDF file of your poster by Friday, September 8.
+To participate in the poster session, please submit an abstract of your poster by Friday, September 8, followed by a PDF of the poster by October 9.
 This is our way of confirming that your poster has been prepared.
 You are responsible for printing your own poster.

 You should design and print your poster no larger than 3 feet (1 meter) by 4 feet (1.3 meters), in portrait or landscape layout.
 EasyChair’s file size limit is 20MB.

 Step 1: Friday, September 8 deadline

 Your first step for submitting a poster is in EasyChair.
 By September 8, upload a title, authors, and 250-500 word abstract so that the poster session organizers have your basic information: https://easychair.org/conferences/?conf=gateways2017

 - Submitted title should begin with “Poster” followed by your actual title that will appear on the poster (e.g., "Poster: UberGateway: A Gateway for the Best of Science").